Knafi/MultiMeta/README.md

 ## What is MultiMeta?
-With MultiMeta it is possible to recursively analyse multiple videofiles at once.
-You choose the parent directory and every file (checked against a whitelist) inside said directory will get analysed.
+MultiMeta is my way to use the MediaInfo CLI version on multiple files.
+It is possible to recursively analyse against a whitelist of specified filetypes.
 For my purpose I needed only a few parameters:
 - Filename (with full path),
 - Filesize
 - Duration